Songonge/Excel-Projects/Cyclistic Rides Analysis/README.md

 *	The raw data were transformed and changed into a standard data format suitable for analysis, storage, and easy use.

 ## Data Analysis and Visualization
-* The following calculations were performed in individual files first such as:
+* The following calculations were performed in individual files first, such as:
   ```
   Mean of ride_length: =AVERAGE(D2:D32767)
   ```